coreui/coreui/docs/content/4.0/getting-started/rtl.md

 ## Approach

-Our approach to building RTL support into CoreUI for Bootstrap comes with two important decisions that impact how we write and use our CSS:
+Our approach to building RTL support into CoreUI comes with two important decisions that impact how we write and use our CSS:

-1. **First, we decided to build it with the [RTLCSS](https://rtlcss.com/) project.** This gives us some powerful features for managing changes and overrides when moving from LTR to RTL.
-It also allows us to build two versions of CoreUI for Bootstrap from one codebase.
+1. **First, as in CoreUI 3 we decided to build it with our own mixins** This gives us full control and allows us to generate LTR and RTL separately, or if needed one stylesheet with both versions without any style's duplicates.

-2. **Second, we've renamed a handful of directional classes to adopt a logical properties approach.** Most of you have already interacted with logical properties thanks to our flex utilities—they replace direction properties like `left` and `right` in favor `start` and `end`.
+2. **Second, in CoreUI 3 we introduced a handful of directional classes ex. `mfs-auto`,  but in CoreUI 4 we've simplified them ex. `ms-auto`, and renamed all directional classes to adopt a logical properties approach.** Most of you have already interacted with logical properties thanks to our flex utilities—they replace direction properties like `left` and `right` in favor `start` and `end`.
 That makes the class names and values appropriate for LTR and RTL without any overhead.

   For example, instead of `.ml-3` for `margin-left`, use `.ms-3`.